The President's Daughter (novel): Plot

 Al-Asheed releases a video in which he names his ransom demands for Melanie's release, but Keating does not believe Al-Asheed intends to let Melanie live.
 (This is confirmed by chapters from Al-Asheed's perspective.)
 Keating decides to take matters into his own hands.
 He flees his Secret Service guards and obtains the help of several friends in the American, Saudi and Israeli militaries and intelligence agencies.
 Keating's ad-hoc team eventually locates Al-Asheed's new Libyan compound.

 Baodong informs Lijun that he recorded the meeting in which Lijun did not negotiate with Al-Asheed for Melanie.
 He threatens Lijun with blackmail if he does not secure Melanie.
 He also says that the Chinese embassy in Belgrade had a secret military installment underneath it, thus Lijun should not consider his father an innocent victim and should end his grudge against the U.S. Meanwhile, Melanie frustrates Al-Asheed with several escape attempts.

 Lijun travels to Al-Asheed's compound and attempts to negotiate for Melanie's handover, but Al-Asheed kills his bodyguards and takes him prisoner.
 Hours later, Keating and his team secure military passage to Libya and attack the compound.
 In the ensuing battle, Melanie is rescued and Al-Asheed is killed.
 Lijun, with no other options for escape, travels back to the U.S. with Keating's team under the cover story of being an innocent civilian prisoner.
 Lijun then escapes into Chinese custody.

 The U.S. government declines to charge Keating's team with any crimes.
 Baodong kills Lijun for his failures and to cover up China's involvement in the affair.
 Keating returns to New Hampshire, but vows to run for president again in the next election.

 Reception

-In a review for the New York Times, the book is called silly, yet highly entertaining.
+A reviewer for the New York Times called the book silly, yet highly entertaining.
 In a more negative review, the Washington Post says that "Clinton has once again revealed such a naked fantasy version of himself that you almost feel embarrassed for the man."
 Kirkus Reviews comments that the plot is cliché and predictable, but calls it "undemanding entertainment".